 - Mature Pekin duck hens (females) weigh around 8 pounds.
 Mature drakes (males) weigh approximately 9 pounds.
 Jumbo Pekin ducks, a larger yet otherwise identical version of the breed, often his 12 pounds when they mature.

 - The average lifespan of a Pekin duck is roughly eight to 12 years.

-- Pekin ducks are highly regarded for their environmentally hardy nature, even in locales that suffer through long and cold winters.
+- Pekin ducks are highly regarded for their environmentally hardy nature, even in locales that suffer long and cold winters.
 They are also known to possess a strong and resilient immune system.

 - While Pekin duck hens are excellent egg layers, they are most frequently lousy sitters.
-If you want to hatch eggs to enlarge or sustain your flock – or to sell to other homesteaders, investing in a quality incubator will be necessary.
+If you want to hatch eggs to enlarge or sustain your flock or sell to other homesteaders, investing in a quality incubator will be necessary.